GuilleCelma/proj-toolsharing-back/README.md

 ## Authors & contributors

-The original setup of this repository is by [FULL_NAME](https://github.com/yoelmartinfornieles).
+The original setup of this repository is by The Tooly team inc.

 For a full list of all authors and contributors, check [the contributor's page](https://github.com/yoelmartinfornieles/prj-toolsharing-back/contributors).